Employment Law Medford Oregon

 Workplaces must be free of sexual harassment, including unwanted approaches or any behavior which creates a hostile, threatening or unpleasant environment.
 There may be legal recourse if your company has failed to take action after you reported incidents of sexual harassment to the human resources department or another agency.
 If nothing works out, then you can approach the Oregon Bureau of Labor & Industries (BOLI) (State agency) and The Equal Employment Opportunity Commission (EEOC) (Federal Agency) and make complaints regarding the issue.

 Have you been discriminated against because of your race, ethnicity, religion, pregnancy, or another legally protected status?
 Even though there is no standardized test for bias, an attorney can use evidence from your employer’s actions to show that discrimination was the motivating force behind your treatment at the workplace.
-At Meyer Stephenson, our legal team is ready to obtain the evidence required to establish that your rights have been violated.
+At Meyer Employment Law, our legal team is ready to obtain the evidence required to establish that your rights have been violated.

 Wages and Overtime